drengskapur/courtlistener-worker/WORKER_DEPLOYMENT.md

 ## Proc Macro Limitation

-The `#[event]` proc macro from the `worker` crate requires special handling when used with optional dependencies.
-Currently, there's a known issue where the proc macro may not be found when the worker dependency is optional.
+The `#[event]` proc macro from the `worker` crate has a known issue with optional dependencies in Rust.
+Proc macros from optional dependencies may not be available at compile time, which prevents the `#[event]` macro from working when the worker dependency is optional.

 ## Solutions